 Skip to content

-10/01/2025Liechtenstein3 min read
+14/10/2025Liechtenstein3 min read

 Education and Training for Inclusion in Team Sports Using Football as an Example in Liechtenstein

-Football connects – and this is exactly where the new coach training programme by FOOTBALL IS MORE in Liechtenstein begins.
+Football connects – and this is exactly where the new coach training programme by Football is more in Liechtenstein begins.

-With the “Education and Training for Inclusion in Team Sports Using Football as an Example”, we created a practical and comprehensive learning opportunity that empowers coaches to guide and support people with and without impairments together on the pitch – and to embed inclusion sustainably within their clubs.
+With the Education and Training for Inclusion in Team Sports Using Football as an Example, a practical and comprehensive training opportunity was created to empower coaches to guide and support people with and without impairments together on the pitch – and to anchor inclusion sustainably within their clubs.

-Theory and practice – learning with head, heart, and hands
+Theory and Practice – Learning with Head, Heart and Hands

 The programme combined theoretical knowledge, reflection, and practical sessions on the pitch.